Majority of Black College Students Support Loan Cancellation, as Underfunding of HBCUs Compounds Financial Challenges

-A 16-minute documentary released today, featuring Congresswoman Alma Adams, student debt policy experts and HBCU alumnae borrowers brings to life the burdens borne by HBCU alumnae, who find great value in their college experiences but suffer from heavier debt burdens.
-Historic and ongoing systemic racism mean these students have less family wealth to draw on, and HBCUs are historically underfunded.
+A 16-minute documentary released today, featuring Congresswoman Alma Adams, student debt policy experts, and HBCU alumnae borrowers brings to life the burdens borne by HBCU alumnae, who find great value in their college experiences but suffer from heavier debt burdens.
+Historic and ongoing systemic racism means these students have less family wealth to draw on, and HBCUs are historically underfunded.

 View “My Yard, My Debt: The HBCU Student Borrower Experience”.